 - 1. A member of the Company entitled to attend and vote at the above meeting is entitled to appoint one or more proxies to attend and vote in his/her stead.
 A proxy need not be a member of the Company and where there is more than one proxy, the number of Shares to be represented by each proxy must be stated. - 2.
-This Proxy Form must be signed by the appointor or his /her duly authorized attorney or, if the appointor is a body corporate, signed by a duly authorized officer or his attorney and affixed with its common seal thereto. - 3.
+This Proxy Form must be signed by the appointor or his/her duly authorized attorney or, if the appointor is a body corporate, signed by a duly authorized officer or his attorney and affixed with its common seal thereto. - 3.
 The instrument appointing a proxy [together with the power of attorney (if any) under which it is signed, or a certified copy thereof], must be deposited at the Company's registered office at 2 Tractor Road, Singapore 627966 not less than 48 hours before the time fixed for holding the Annual General Meeting. - 4.
 Please insert the total number of Shares held by you.
 If you have Shares entered against your name in the Depository Register (as defined in Section 130A of the Companies Act, Chapter 50 of Singapore), you should insert that number of Shares registered in your name in the Register of Members, you should insert the number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares entered against your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instruments appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 5.
 The Company shall be entitled to reject this instrument of proxy if it is incomplete, not properly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in this instrument of proxy.
 In addition, in case of members whose Shares are deposited with The Central Depository (Pte) Limited ("CDP"), the Company may reject any instrument of proxy lodged if such member is not shown to have Shares entered against his name in the Depository Register 48 hours before the time fixed for holding the Annual General Meeting as certified by CDP to the Company.